negatrait/323-wolf-pages/src/content/blog/posts/audit-findings-before-after.md

 ---
-title: "Our First Audit Results: 39/100 and the Fixes We Applied"
+title: "Our First Audit Results: 39/100 and the Proposed Remedies"
 category: "BEHIND THE SCENES"
 readTime: "6 MIN READ"
 date: "2026-04-18"